tag: whiskey

 Whiskey Fest 2008 - Part 2

-Part 1 When I first got there I made a dash to the Woodford Reserve table to taste the new sweet mash whiskey.
+When I first got there I made a dash to the Woodford Reserve table to taste the new sweet mash whiskey.
 It was pretty good.
 The nose is quite different than the previous Woodford products.
 The taste is a little on the heavy/oily side.
 The big difference is that you don’t taste the nutty notes that are typical of Woodford.
 This one has more of the fruity leathery taste.
+Not a home run but a solidly hit double.

 Whiskey Fest 2008 - Part 1